MMBI Q3 MMBI Q3

 Labour

-However, the firms that continue to invest will be in the best position to take advantage of the upturn in the economy when it arrives in late 2024.
-What’s more, labour will remain at a premium, both in the short term, where the labour supply is being held back by elevated levels of sickness, and in the longer-term, where demographic challenges will lead to a sharp slowdown in labour force growth.
-As a result, businesses wishing to expand their output will need to focus on upskilling their existing workforce and automating what processes and functions can be, rather than hiring more employees.
+The firms that continue to invest will be best positioned to take advantage of the upturn in the economy when it arrives in late 2024.
+What’s more, labour will remain at a premium, both in the short term, where the labour supply is being held back by high levels of sickness, and in the longer-term, where demographic challenges will lead to a sharp slowdown in labour force growth.
+As a result, businesses wishing to expand their output will need to focus on upskilling their existing workforce and automating processes and functions, rather than hiring more employees.

 Download